Follow this sequence of maths learning which is linked to number and place value.

 - Choice: thinking about the author’s choice of words, techniques or organisation that make the text interesting and enjoyable to read

-Follow these lessons on Demon Dentist by David Walliams and Holes by Louis Sacher.
+Follow these lessons on There’s a boy in the girls’ bathroom.
 There’s a whole series of lessons, but start at Lesson 1 and work through, doing one (or maybe even two) each day.
 (If you’re self-isolating in your second week, stick with the series of lessons you’ve already started and aim to complete the full series.)

 (Suggested time: 30 minutes daily)

-Follow these lessons on inspirational figures from Oak National Academy.
+Follow these lessons on Anthony Horowitz’s A Career in Computer Games and persuasive writing.
 There’s a whole series of lessons, but start at Lesson 1 and work through, doing one (or maybe even two) each day.
 (If you’re self-isolating in your second week, stick with the series of lessons you’ve already started and aim to complete the full series.)